-2. Check thread tension before sewing with a test scrap.
-Usually, you’ll want a slightly lower tension.
+2. Check thread tension with a test scrap.
+Usually, you need a lower tension.

-3. Pick an appropriate needle (for example, a metallic needle) and make sure the thread will pass through the eye before you spend time threading the machine.
+3. Pick an appropriate needle (for example, a metallic needle) to make sure the thread will pass through the eye.

 4. Check thread weight compatibility with fabric type and weight.